 ER style collet chucks should be used for the bulk of your needs.
-They are the most dependable, with the least runout, both in and out of the cut, are readily available (so the prices continue to drop) and will give you the best tool life out of the lot of them
+They are the most dependable, with the least runout, both in and out of the cut, are readily available (so the prices continue to drop) and will give you the best tool life out of the lot of them.

-We often run end mill "tests" to determine which one performs best.
+We often run end mill "tests" to determine which tool performs best.
 Obviously, our goal is to "win' the test and get more business for our manufacturer's.
-This is article is about one our "tricks" and it's also why represent both cutting tool manufacturers and rotary tool manufacturers.
-We want to insure that the products work together.
+This is article is about one our "tricks" and it's also why we represent both cutting tool manufacturers and rotary tool manufacturers.
+We want to make sure that the products work together.

-As a general rule most cutting tool & tolholder manufacturers prefer to use single angle (ER/DR style) collet chucks for general purpose cutting tool applications under 1/2" (12mm).
 The rules are a bit different in High Speed Machining, as there are many more things to consider, but the problems of TIR at high speeds, where you can hear and feel the chatter, are still there in general end mill cutting operations at lower RPM.
-It's all about runout and uneven chip load.

 Our technical section is written by several different people.
 Sometimes, it's from our team here at Next Generation Tooling & at other times it's by one of the innovative manufacturer's we represent in California and Nevada.

 Champion Tool Storage